Attorney Profile

 Michael has qualified to serve as an expert witness on insurance coverage matters, and has testified at trial in New York and New Jersey.

-In the Stomley insurance coverage action over a well blowout and damages for total loss of well and cleanup costs, and a penalty for violations of law, Michael represented the insurers who won summary judgment.
+In the Stomley insurance coverage action over a well blowout and damages for total loss of well and cleanup costs, and a penalty for violations of law, Michael won summary judgment.
 The Court held that the claim was untimely under a claims-made and reported coverage, and that coverage was barred by several exclusions and insuring agreement terms under CGL coverage.
 Certain Underwriters at Lloyd’s, London v.
 Stomley Sales & Consulting, LLC, Index No. 651616/2021 (N.Y.
 Sup.
 Ct.
 N.Y.
 Cty.
 Sept.
-22, 2023
+22, 2023).

-Michael won a decision in the North Carolina Supreme Court adopting pro rata time-on-the-risk allocation for defense and indemnity costs in a long-tail benzene health hazard and asbestos coverage case, in a case of first impression, reversing a Court of Appeals decision declaring “all sums” allocation applicable.
+In a case of first impression, Michael won a decision in the North Carolina Supreme Court adopting pro rata time-on-the-risk allocation for defense and indemnity costs in a long-tail benzene health hazard and asbestos coverage case, reversing a Court of Appeals decision adopting “all sums” allocation.
 Radiator Specialty Co. v.
 Arrowood Indem.
 Co., 382 N.C.
 387, 881 S.E.2d 597 (2022).
 He had previously won summary judgment in the trial court that excess policies had no duty to defend or to pay or reimburse defense costs, and that pro rata allocation was applicable, and successfully tried the case in a bench trial to a no-pay final judgment for an insurer client.
 Radiator Specialty Co. v.
 Arrowood Indem.
 Co., Case No. 13 CVS 2271 (N.C.
 Super.
 Ct.
 Mecklenburg Cty.
 Feb.
 22, 2019) (Final Judgment); Radiator Specialty Co. v.
 Arrowood Indem.
 Co., Case No. 13 CVS 2271 (N.C.
 Super.
 Mecklenburg Cty.
 2016) (Orders on Allocation and Defense Costs).

-Michael won affirmance of an award of summary judgment dismissing claims for defense and indemnity in the American Properties construction defect coverage action in the New Jersey Appellate Division, involving underlying claims concerning 192 residential units in six buildings and common areas, on the basis that the Pre-Existing Damage Exclusion and the EIFS Exclusion barred coverage under an insurer client’s primary policies issued to a developer/sponsor.
+Michael won summary judgment and affirmance on appeal dismissing claims for defense and indemnity in the American Properties construction defect coverage action in the New Jersey Appellate Division, involving underlying claims concerning 192 residential units in six buildings and common areas, on the basis that the Pre-Existing Damage Exclusion and the EIFS Exclusion barred coverage under an insurer client’s primary policies issued to a developer/sponsor.
 American Properties at Madison, LLC v.
 Interstate Fire & Cas.
 Co., 2021 N.J.
 Super.
 Unpub.
 LEXIS 1432 (N.J.
 Super.
 App.
 Div.
 July 13, 2021).

 In the Carrier asbestos bodily injury coverage action, Michael won reversal of a trial court ruling that coverage is triggered by injury-in-fact as a matter of law from a claimant’s date of first exposure to asbestos, and affirmance of an award of summary judgment that excess policies had no duty to defend or to pay or reimburse defense costs for tens of thousands of asbestos claims.
 Carrier Corp. v.
 Allstate Ins.
 Co., 187 A.D.3d 1616, 133 N.Y.S.3d 697 (4th Dep’t 2020).

-Michael won summary judgment in the Sapa Extrusions product liability coverage action in Pennsylvania, concerning an underlying action that had sought over $100 million in past and future damages, on the basis that there was no “occurrence” resulting in “property damage” triggering coverage under several policies issued by an insurer client, which was affirmed in relevant part by the Third Circuit Court of Appeals.
+Michael won summary judgment and affirmance on appeal in the Sapa Extrusions product liability coverage action in Pennsylvania, concerning an underlying action that had sought over $100 million in past and future damages, on the basis that there was no “occurrence” resulting in “property damage” triggering coverage under several policies issued by an insurer client.
 Sapa Extrusions, Inc. v.
 Liberty Mutual Ins.
 Co., Case No. 3:13-2827, 2018 U.S. Dist.
 LEXIS 73162 (M.D.
 Pa.
 May 1, 2018), aff’d in relevant part, reversed in part, 939 F.3d 243 (3d Cir.
 2019).

 Michael successfully tried Amtrak’s Sunnyside Yard $30 million environmental contamination claim in a three-week jury trial in Brooklyn to a no-pay verdict for an insurer client in the Amtrak environmental contamination, health hazard and asbestos coverage action seeking over $179 million.
 Certain Underwriters at Lloyd’s, London v.
 National Passenger Railroad Corp., Case No. 1:14-cv-04717 (E.D.N.Y.
 Sept.
 27, 2017).